lambdaclass/lambda_ethereum_consensus/docs/fork_choice.md

 In the previous scheme, there are two rewards:

 - Proposer rewards, given to a proposer when their block is included in the chain.
 This also adds an incentive for them to try to predict the most-likely branch to be the canonical one.
 - Attester rewards, which are smaller.
-These are in effect if the blocks they attest to are included.
+These are given if the blocks they attest to are included.

 These incentives, however, are not enough.
 To maximize their likelyhood of getting rewards, they may missbehave: